RegenerationPower/NetDuma-openwrt/README.md

-# OpenWrt Development Environment
+# NetDuma test task

 For a detailed list of the core OpenWrt commands used for patching and development (such as make, quilt, etc.), please refer to the steps.txt file in this repository.

 ## Features

--   **Dockerized:** All tools and dependencies are inside a Docker container, keeping your host system clean.
+-   **Isolated**: Uses Docker so no useless tools are installed on your host machine.
--   **User Permission Sync:** Automatically syncs the container user's UID/GID with your host user to prevent `Permission denied` errors.
--   **Declarative Setup:** Uses `docker-compose.yml` to define the environment for clarity and scalability.
--   **Automated SDK Setup:** A helper script downloads and prepares the required OpenWrt SDKs.
--   **Organized Project Structure:** A clean `project_files` directory for custom packages and patches.
+-   **Automated**: Makefile and scripts handle setup, building, and cleaning.
+-   **Permissions Solved**: Automatically syncs user permissions to avoid file access errors in Docker volume.
+-   **Efficient**: The Docker image is kept small; large SDKs are downloaded separately and only once.

 ---